 Marilyn has degrees in Music Education and Music Therapy from the University of Kansas and a Masters in Music Education from Emporia State University.
-She is a member of the Handbell Musicians of America (AGEHR), Sigma Alpha Iota Music fraternity, The National Association for Music Education (MENC) and the Kansas Music Educators Association (KMEA).
-She is the current Past Chair of AREA 8, a five-state region within the Handbell Musicians of America.
+She is a member of the Handbell Musicians of America, Sigma Alpha Iota Music fraternity, The National Association for Music Education (MENC), and the Kansas Music Educators Association (KMEA).
+She is a Past Chair of AREA 8, a five-state region within the Handbell Musicians of America.
 She has been ringing bells for over forty years, and plays the piano, sings, and performs on the carillon.

-Marilyn has two adult children, a husband of 35 years, and 2 dogs.
+Marilyn has two adult children, a husband of 41 years, and 1 dog.
 In her spare time she enjoys KU basketball, quilting, kayaking, and geocaching.